How To Write Quadratic Equations from Graphs: A Step-by-Step Guide

 Understanding the Standard Form of a Quadratic Equation

-The standard form of a quadratic equation is ( y = ax^2 + bx + c ).
+The standard form of a quadratic equation is y = ax^2 + bx + c.
 Here:

 Knowing each component's role allows for straightforward modifications to alter the graph as needed.
+For example, changing c shifts the parabola up or down, while changing a affects its "steepness."

 Key Features of a Quadratic Graph